morrislab-pc/lab_website/content/info/data_recording.md

 ###  `workspace` files

-- A **workspace*- saves all amplifier-specific settings and some basic project settings.
+- A **workspace** saves all amplifier-specific settings and some basic project settings.
 Workspace files have the extension `.rwksp`

 - Open the default 32-channel workspace and edit it to create  a new workspace for **each project**.